Krotti83/AtOS/README.md

 # AtOS
-A basic educational Operating System created in baremetal Rust, for the Raspberry Pi 3+ Hardware.
+A basic educational operating system written in baremetal Rust for Raspberry Pi 3+ hardware, accompanied by a [step-by-step textbook](https://zackygamedev.github.io/RustOSGuideforRPi3/) that teaches you how to build your own operating system from scratch.

 ## Demo
 <video src="https://github.com/user-attachments/assets/dc9853fb-4df9-4f4d-8793-552b7a235355" autoplay loop muted playsinline width="100%"></video>